Hang on, books? Who needs books when you’ve got Google?

 Weinberg forces even the most seasoned sales professionals to reflect on the effectiveness of their entrenched management processes, and suggests how to fix the parts that just aren’t working.

 Part one of Sales Management.
 Simplified. calls out the blunt truth about why legacy processes needlessly produce costly mistakes.
-Part two rolls out a blueprint to address these pitfalls, eliminate the common diversions and distractions that plague sales managers, and refocus on the components of the job that produce quality results.
+Part two rolls out a blueprint to address these pitfalls, eliminate the common diversions and distractions that plague sales leaders, and refocus on the components of the job that produce quality results.

-This book challenges you to reassess the fundamental duties of the sales manager.
+This book challenges you to reassess the fundamental duties of the sales leader.
 More than that, it forces you to consider whether your management style is contributing to the underperformance of an otherwise solid sales force.

 Sales Management.
 Simplified. radiates authenticity; written from the front lines of the selling field, it’s based on the first-hand experiences of someone who’s both led and consulted high-stakes sales teams.

 There’s a good reason this book is considered mandatory reading among serious sales leaders.
 Countless books explain every facet of the mechanics of selling, but few thoroughly deconstruct what it takes to manage and lead a sales team effectively.
 Sales Management.
 Simplified. is one of those books.

 “I love sales and helping salespeople excel at developing new business.
 But what I love even more is experiencing a high-performance, results-focused, winning sales team with solid leadership, smart talent management, a strong sales culture, and a sound sales process.

 My two primary goals in writing Sales Management.
 Simplified. are to bluntly share the reasons so few sales organizations today exhibit these characteristics, and to offer a simple, actionable framework that sales managers and senior executives can adopt to create dramatic and lasting sales performance improvement.”